|CY510||Cyber Security & Risk Management||3|

 In this course we will study the concepts in cyber security design and implementation for computer systems (both hardware and software).
 Security architecture, organization policies, standards, procedures, and security system implementation, including diagnostic testing of databases and networks.
 Throughout this course, practical skills will also be acquired through a series of interactive risk assessment workshops and case studies.

 CY-520.
-Cyber Security Legal Aspects and Ethical Concerns.
+Cyber Security Legal Aspects and Ethic Concerns.
 3 Credits.

 In this course we will study Cybersecurity law, policy and compliance, legal rights and liabilities associated with computer security; the application of ethical principles (respect for persons, beneficence, and justice) in cyber security; Information privacy; Rights enforceable by private parties; Liabilities associated by private parties and governments; Legal aspects of records management; Un-authorized computer use; Computer Fraud and Abuse Act; Trade Secrets; Economic Espionage Act; Civil Law Claims; Privacy; Export Control; Constitutional Rights; USA-PATRIOT Act; HIPAA, Gramm-LeachBliley; Digital Rights Management.